On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Aaronson's Certified Random Number Generation

-where $P_C(s) = |\bra{s}C\ket{0^n}|^2$ and $b = 1+\varepsilon$ and $\varepsilon = \text{poly}(1/n) $. \end{problem} We already know that the trivial quantum algorithm that samples from the output distribution of $C$ is a solution for this problem \cite{PhysRev.104.483, boixo-characterizing}, and in fact we have strong evidence that current NISQ devices are capable of solving this problem \cite{boixo-supremacy}.
-Now suppose we have access to a machine that solves Problem \ref{prob::xeb}.
-Then consider the following protocol: \begin{enumerate} \item Generate pseudorandom $n$ qubit quantum circuits $C_1, C_2, \ldots, C_k$, where $k = O(n)$. \item Get samples $s_1, \ldots, s_T$, and verify that the samples have the promised property (in exponential time). \item Use a classical randomness extractor to extract random bits from $(s_1, \ldots, s_k)$. \end{enumerate} If we can prove that any algorithm in $\mathsf{BQP}$ for Problem \ref{prob::xeb} has min-entropy larger than the random seed required by our pseudorandom generator, we can connect cryptographic assumptions to certified random bit generation.
+We already know that the trivial quantum algorithm that samples from the output distribution of $C$ is a solution for this problem \cite{PhysRev.104.483, boixo-characterizing}, and in fact, we have strong evidence that current NISQ devices are capable of solving this problem \cite{boixo-supremacy}.
+If we can prove that any algorithm in $\mathsf{BQP}$ for Problem \ref{prob::xeb} has min-entropy larger than the random seed required by our pseudorandom generator, we can connect cryptographic assumptions to certified random bit generation.
 Our main tool for proving such a claim is the hardness of $\mathsf{LLQSV}$.
 Suppose we are given access to oracle $\mathcal{O}$ which is a long (exponentially large) list of $n$ qubit random quantum circuits $C_1, C_2, \ldots, C_T$ paired with strings $s_1, s_2, \ldots, s_T$.
 We can informally define the Long List Hardness Assumption ($\mathsf{LLHA}$): \begin{conjecture} $\mathsf{(LLHA)}$ Given oracle access to $\mathcal{O}$ it is $\mathsf{QCAM}$-Hard to distinguish the following two cases: \begin{enumerate} \item Each $s_i$ is sampled uniformly at random. \item Each $s_i$ is sampled from the output distribution of $C_i$. \end{enumerate} \end{conjecture} To summarize the overall proof strategy, we focus on refuting the existence of a deterministic $\mathsf{BQP}$ algorithm for Problem \ref{prob::xeb}.
 The key idea is that if we have access to a deterministic function solving Problem \ref{prob::xeb}, we can use this function in an approximate counting argument to count the number of collisions between the output of that function and the output of the quantum circuit.
 Furthermore, if the list in the conjecture is long enough, we can use Chernoff bound to separate the two cases which gives a $\mathsf{QCAM}$ protocol for $\mathsf{LLQSV}$.
 Suppose we are given an instance of $\mathsf{LLQSV}$, where $T = N^3 = 2^{3n}$.
 Let $S = \sum_i^T P_{C_i}(s_i)$.
-Then by Hoeffding's inequality we have:
+Then by Hoeffding's inequality, we have: